Resources

 Quiz on the risks – Quiz : is this what I know to recognize the risk ?

-When the Earth Rumbles: Living with the Risk - Fun Mini-Game to Simulate a Volcanic Eruption, an Earthquake, a Tsunami
+When the Earth Rumbles: Living with the Risk - Mini game to simulate a volcanic eruption, earthquake or tsunami.

 Paré zot – French red cross.
 Board game online to learn about the natural hazards in Guadeloupe and have fun.
 (French)

-Resources CADRIM – IFRC.
-Resources on Disaster Risk Management.
+Resources CADRIM - Rssources on disasters gestion.
 (English)

 Resources by type of risk

-Caribbean Community Climate Change Centre – Presentation of projects to combat climate change and for environmental preservation in the Caribbean
+Caribbean Climate Change Centre - Presentation of projects to combat climate change and protect the environment in the Caribbean.

-Planetman against climate change – Climate Action Network France.
-Comic strip to explain everything about how to reduce one's impact on the climate.
+Planetman against climate change - Climate Action Network France.
+Comic book explaining how to reduce your impact on the climate.
 (French)

 Atlas of hurricanes in the French west Indies – Site for the general public based on weather archives of cyclone and storm events.
 Rather technical information despite targeting the general public (still somewhat informed)

-CDEMA Earthquakes – Information on earthquakes and preparation advice
+CDEMA Earthquakes Informations on earthquakes and advice for prevention.

 Definition, presentation of the history of earthquakes in the Caribbean since 1600, etc.

-UWI map of earthquakes – Maps of the Caribbean showing earthquakes from recent months to the most recent
+UWI map of earthquakes - Map of the Caraibes

-Earthquakes live in the Caribbean – A map and a list of earthquakes in Martinique and Guadeloupe
+Earthquakes live in the Caribbean - A map and list of earthquakes in Martinique and Guadeloupe.

 Ground movement – NEMO – Government of Saint Vincent and the Grenadines.
 Explanations to understand what land movements are, how to deal with them and protect oneself before, during, and after.
 (English)

-UNESCO The Caribbean Tsunami Information Center – Information on ongoing projects in the Caribbean Region (among others) on tsunamis.
-Some resources on preparation.
+UNESCO The Caribbean Tsunami Information Center Information on the current projets in the Carribean.

 Resources by territory